kermitt2/grobid/doc/Grobid-service.md

 On your browser, the welcome page of the service console is available at the URL <http://localhost:8070>.

-On the service console, the RESTful API can be tested under the `TEI` tab for service returning a TEI document, under the `PDF` tab for services returning annotations relative to PDF or an annotated PDF and under the `Patent` tab for patent-related services:
+On the service console, the REST API can be tested under the `TEI` tab for service returning a TEI document, under the `PDF` tab for services returning annotations relative to PDF or an annotated PDF and under the `Patent` tab for patent-related services:

 ![Example of GROBID Service console usage](img/grobid-rest-example.png)